-As of January 2023, I’m currently working at the Alignment Research Center doing evaluations of large language models.
+As of January 2023, I’m currently working at METR (formerly “ARC Evals”) doing evaluations of large language models.
 Previously, I was at Redwood Research, where I worked on adversarial training and neural network interpretability.

 I’m also doing a PhD at UC Berkeley advised by Anca Dragan and Stuart Russell.
 Before that, I received a BAS in Computer Science and Logic and a BS in Economics from the University of Pennsylvania’s M&T Program, where I was fortunate to work with Philip Tetlock on using ML for forecasting.